IP Licensing In Global Perspective

 1. Elliot Rais

-Elliot Rais is an entrepreneur, inventor and author.
+Elliot Rais is an entrepreneur, inventor, and author.
 He teamed up with General Patent Corporation International to enforce a patent on call forwarding technology.
-The successful patent enforcement resulted in 9 licensees including some big IP Holdings portfolio company like Pacific Bell Telephone Company, Forward technologies LLC etc.
+The successful patent enforcement resulted in 9 licensees including some big IP Holdings portfolio companies like Pacific Bell Telephone Company, Forward technologies LLC, etc.

 2. Trilex Herbal Tea

 CUHK Medical School first developed the Trilex drink for cold and flu.
 Subsequently, Health works obtained the formula, trademark license along with other related professional knowledge related in order to sell the product.

 3. UC Berkeley

 University of California, Berkeley has provided a license to 158 start-ups who further commercialized IP rights in order to transform the university’s basic research into innovative products and entirely new industries.
 According to a report released by the U.C.
 Berkeley, start-ups licensed from Berkeley received a funding of $67 million.

 As many as 80 companies have granted a license under the licensing agreement with Pfizer for the drug Sunitinib.
 From such notable agreement, these companies receive $20-$30 million yearly.

 Case Studies of IP Licensing by Universities